Ariel Bybee: Performance history

-Teaching history and voice
+Teaching history

 Before making her debut with the San Francisco Opera Company, Bybee taught junior high school music for five years, first in Utah and then in California.

 Starting in 1993, Bybee began teaching private students in her New York studio, as well as teaching both at the Lee Strasberg Institute and the American Musical and Dramatic Academy in New York City.

-For ten years, she was Artist-in-Residence and associate professor of Voice at the University of Nebraska, Lincoln, teaching voice and directing operatic productions.
-In 2007, she and James E. Ford co-directed UNL's production of Frank Loesser's The Most Happy Fella, which won the International Trophy (Grand Prize) in competition at the Waterford International Festival of Light Opera.
+For ten years, she was Artist-in-Residence and associate professor of Voice at the University of Nebraska–Lincoln, teaching voice and directing operatic productions.
+In 2007, she and James E. Ford co-directed the University of Nebraska−Lincoln's production of Frank Loesser's The Most Happy Fella, which won the International Trophy (Grand Prize) in competition at the Waterford International Festival of Light Opera.
+When she left in 2008, the university established the Ariel Bybee Visiting Professorship Endowed Fund.

-When she became an emerita professor at UNL, the university endowed the Ariel Bybee Chair of Opera Performance in her honor.
+When she became an emerita professor at the University of Nebraska–Lincoln, the university endowed the Ariel Bybee Chair of Opera Performance in her honor.
 In 2008, Bybee moved to the Salt Lake City area where she taught voice at the University of Utah.